lxc/incus/doc/howto/images_copy.md

 (images-copy-http-headers)=
 #### Custom HTTP headers

-LXD requires the following custom HTTP headers to be set by the web server:
+Incus requires the following custom HTTP headers to be set by the web server:

-`LXD-Image-Hash`
+`Incus-Image-Hash`
 : The SHA256 of the image that is being downloaded.

-`LXD-Image-URL`
+`Incus-Image-URL`
 : The URL from which to download the image.

-LXD sets the following headers when querying the server:
+Incus sets the following headers when querying the server:

-`LXD-Server-Architectures`
+`Incus-Server-Architectures`
 : A comma-separated list of architectures that the client supports.

-`LXD-Server-Version`
+`Incus-Server-Version`
-: The version of LXD in use.
+: The version of Incus in use.